OpenWaterFoundation/owf-learn-twitter/mkdocs-project/docs/authentication.md

 ```

 #### Authorize HTTP Request:
-To allow applications to provide this information, Twitter's API relies on the OAuth 2.0 protocol.
-At a very simplified level, Twitter's implementation requires that requests needing authorization contain an additional HTTP Authorization header with enough information to answer the questions listed above.
-A version of the HTTP request shown above, modified to include this header, looks like this (normally the Authorization header would need to be on one line, but has been wrapped for legibility here):
+To allow applications to provide this information, Twitter's API relies on the OAuth protocol.
+Twitter's implementation requires that requests needing authorization contain an additional HTTP Authorization header with enough information to answer the questions listed above.
+Example (normally the Authorization header would need to be on one line, but has been wrapped for legibility here):

 ```
 POST /1.1/statuses/update.json?include_entities=true HTTP/1.1